 Modify the first paragraph in subclause 8.4.2.170o:

+The Authentication Control element contains the information required to mitigate contention among Authentication Request frames (see 10.3.7).

-An Authentication Control element indicates to STA whether it is allowed to transmit an Authentication Request frame to the AP which sends the element.
+When the Control subfield is set to 0, the Authentication Control element format is as shown in Figure 8-401dj.
+The Authentication Control element indicates to STA whether it may transmit an Authentication Request frame to the AP which sends the element.
 The Information field contains only one field, the Authentication Control Threshold.
 The total length of the Information field is 2 octets.
 See Figure 8-401dj (Authentication Control element format).